SteveAnni/Rock-Papper-Scissors/README.md

 ### Acknowledgements
-i Want to a big thank you to [@iediong] for his help always.
+i Want to say a big thank you to [@iediong] without his guidiance don't think i would have gone this far.
-God bless you sir.
+Thank you sir, GOD bless you.
 [@iediong](https://twitter.com/iediong) - Ediongsenyene Joseph